cchinchilla-dot/Voice-Analysis-for-Respiratory-Disease-Detection/README.md

 This code is part of the research presented in:

-> A. J. López Rivero, C. Chinchilla Corbacho, T. Romero Arias, M. Martín-Merino, and P. Vaz, "Application of Machine Learning Techniques for the Characterization and Early Diagnosis of Respiratory Diseases such as COVID-19," IEEE Access, accepted for publication, Oct.
-2024.
-DOI pending.
+> A. J. L. Rivero, C. C. Corbacho, T. R. Arias, M. Martín-Merino and P. Vaz, "Application of Machine Learning Techniques for the Characterization and Early Diagnosis of Respiratory Diseases Such as COVID-19," in IEEE Access, vol. 12, pp. 160516-160528, 2024, doi: 10.1109/ACCESS.2024.3487773

 ## Abstract